| |

 this tendency, any short term changes either in consumption

-or supply can result in imbalances that influence price
+or supply can result in imbalances that influence

-movements.
+price movements.
 Moreover, global surpluses are concentrated

 with a few nations.
-World exports of wheat account for
+World exports of wheat account

-countries or groupings-Argentina (8.9%), EU (9.9%),
+six countries or groupings-Argentina (8.9%), EU (9.9%),

-Russia (11.3%), Australia (12.2%), Canada (13.2%) and
+Russia (11.3%), Australia (12.2%), Canada (13.2%)

-the US (28.2%)-account for close to 85 per cent of world
+and the US (28.2%)-account for close to 85 per cent

-of bad weather.
-Weather-related factors are also expected
+year because of bad weather.
+Weather-related factors

-EU, Australia and Argentina, restricting availability
+such as the EU, Australia and Argentina, restricting

-in global markets.
+availability in global markets.

-Chart 2 >>
+2 >> Click to Enlarge

 Further, the increase in wheat prices this has triggered